OracleCloudTw/CloudNative_Mobile/Integrations/304-IntegrationsLab.md

 2. In the Postman, provide the following information:
 - Select **POST** from drop down list of HTTP methods.
-- In **Enter request URL** text box: Put the URL `https://integration-<Your ICS Identity Domain>.integration.us2.oraclecloud.com/integration/flowapi/rest/<Your Integration Service Name>/v01/processoffer`
+- In **Enter request URL** text box: Put the URL `https://<OIC Instance Name>-<Your OIC Identity Domain>.<Your OIC Datacenter Location>.oraclecloud.com/ic/api/integration/v1/flows/rest/<Your Integration Service Name>/1.0/processoffer`
+**Alternatively, the request URL can be obtained from access document provided by instructor.**
-- Under **Authentication** tab: select `Basic Auth` from drop down list and enter your ICS username and password respectively.
+- Under **Authentication** tab: select `Basic Auth` from drop down list and enter your OIC username and password respectively.

 ![](images/304/00.postman.basic.png)